 Siren Tests Nuclear Emergency Preparedness

-Full-volume siren tests are scheduled to occur between 2 p.m. and 5 p.m. on the designated dates to minimize inconvenience for plant neighbors.
+Full-volume siren tests are scheduled to occur at noon on Fridays (except holidays) to minimize inconvenience for plant neighbors.
 The tests, which last up to three minutes, are conducted to make sure each siren works properly.

 The sirens in the 10-mile Emergency Planning Zone (EPZ) around the plant serve as an outdoor warning system in the event of an emergency.
 If an emergency at the plant required the sirens to be sounded, sirens would sound repeatedly.
 If you hear a loud, steady sound coming from one of the sirens around the nuclear plant, tune to a local radio or TV station for more information.